Arazm1/Java/Java - Small Programs/readme.md

-##Just some small programs for learning purposes
+## 📚 Just some small programs for learning purposes